 We study the AQA specifications in Spanish.
 The atmosphere in Sixth Form lessons is relatively relaxed in order to produce a good exchange of ideas between students and teacher.
 Nevertheless, hard work is needed to achieve a high grade at A and AS level.

-The new A-Level syllabus is about to be implemented, but currently, during their first year, students study: media including television, advertising and communication technology; popular culture – cinema, music, fashion and trends; healthy living – sport, exercise, health, well-being, as well as the topics of holidays; and family and relationships which includes friendships, marriage and partnerships.
+The new A-Level syllabus covers a range of topics in its first year such as: media including television, advertising and communication technology; popular culture – cinema, music, fashion and trends; as well as topics such as family and relationships which includes friendships, marriage and partnerships.
 They also study a Spanish film, such as “ Volver” by Pedro Almodóvar.

-The department occupies five purpose-designed teaching rooms, all equipped with modern audio-visual and computing facilities.
+The department occupies four purpose-designed teaching rooms, all equipped with modern audio-visual and computing facilities.
 Up-to-date course books are used and these are linked to current exam specifications.
 The basic material is supplemented by newspapers, magazines, films, DVDs and, increasingly, the Internet, through which we access many languages resources, including an online language laboratory.

 There is no doubt that students who visit the countries whose languages they are studying come back motivated and enthusiastic to improve their language skills further.
 With that in mind, we organise visits to Spain so that students are able to appreciate the culture, people and language first hand.

 In recent years several students have continued Spanish at university or have started a new language, on its own or in conjunction with subjects such as cinema, music, history, economics, education, management, European Studies, international relations, international politics, journalism or linguistics.

 Through the Erasmus Scheme, universities are also able to offer undergraduates the opportunity to do part of their degree course abroad – a popular choice for students as it gives them an ability not only to become fluent but also to enjoy the culture of that particular country.